-Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2017 complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter: I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2017 according to the provisions of:
+Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the company has, during the audit period covering the financial year ended on 31st March, 2016 complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2016 according to the provisions of:

-- i.
-The Companies Act, 2013 (the Act) and the rules made thereunder; - ii.
-The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - iii.
-The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - iv.
-Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - v.
-The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a.
-The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b.
-The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulation, 2015; - c.
-The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009 and amendments from time to time. - d.
-The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999 - (Not Applicable during the audit period); - e.
-The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 - f.
-The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client -(Not Applicable during the Audit Period); - g.
-The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009- (Not Applicable during the Audit Period); and - h.
-The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998 (Not Applicable during the Audit Period).
+- The Companies Act, 2013 (the Act) and the rules made thereunder; - The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder:

+- iii.
+The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992 and the Securities and Exchange Board of India (Prohibition of Insider Trading) Regulation, 2015; - The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009 (Not Applicable during the Audit Period); - d.
+The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999 - (Not Applicable during the Audit Period); - e.
+The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 - (Not Applicable during the Audit Period); - f.
+The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client -(Not Applicable during the Audit Period);

+- The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009 - (Not Applicable during the Audit Period); and - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998 - (Not Applicable during the Audit Period).

-I have also examined compliance with the applicable clauses of the following:
+I have also examined compliance with the applicable clauses of the

-- i.
-Secretarial Standards issued by The Institute of Company Secretaries of India with respect to Board and General Meetings. - ii.
-The Listing Agreements entered into by the Company with BSE Limited read with the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+- Secretarial Standards issued by The Institute of Company Secretaries of India. - The Listing Agreements entered into by the Company with BSE Limited read with the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 made effective from 1st December, 2015.